PREPARING FOR/DURING THE EVENT

-Please take a look at our Weet-Bix Kids TRYathlon pre-event checklist to ensure you are well-prepared for the day.
+Please take a look at our Weet-Bix Kids TRYathlon pre-event checklist for individuals or for teams to ensure you are well-prepared for the day.
 As well as eating good healthy food and drinking adequate water, we also recommend you follow the TryTr@iner programme to ensure you are ready for the event.

 2 What should I do on the day?

 It is important that you arrive at the event venue on time.
 If you haven't selected the courier option, you will need to collect your event pack from the Administration tent and then rack your bike in the Transition Area before Event Briefing.
 Allow plenty of time for this.